DanielDominguezBender/ForensicAnalysis/ExecutiveReport.md

 <b>Procedure</b>

-To find the OS of the image I extracted the SOFTWARE hive from Autopsy and loaded it into Windows Registry Recovery tool:
+To find the OS of the image I extracted the `SOFTWARE` hive from Autopsy and loaded it into `Windows Registry Recovery tool`:

 ![report.1](imgs/report.1.png)

 # Findings

 According to a previous review of the image I have obtained the following information.
 It is a Windows7 Starter installed with date of 08/30/2017 at 17:38:51 hours and whose owner is registered with the name of Eugeni Garcia.
-The product ID is 55041-946-6744545-85031.
+The product ID is `55041-946-6744545-85031`.
 As it is a forensic image and not a running system, to obtain a list of the installed programs I can also extract this information from the hive previously mentioned.
 Clicking on the <i>Installed Software</i> label I see the following list:

 ![report.2](imgs/report.2.png)